This is a one man show. You get to speak with the technician directly. Over 23 years experience. Open to the public, hours by appointment only.

-NNIf you are having an amp bias adjusted, then the amp is usually ready the next day!
-Most retube jobs get done in 1 to 2 days.
-For repair work our turn time is normally measured in weeks.
+If you are having an amp bias adjusted, then the amp is usually ready the next day!
+Most retube jobs get done two days.
+For repair work my turn around time is normally measured in weeks.
 Rush amplifier repair service is billed accordingly.
-Pricing info is available on our rate page as well as helpful sidebar information on maintenance schedules and common failure modes.
-There is new FREE useful information you want to know.
+Pricing info is available on the rate page as well as helpful sidebar information on maintenance schedules and common failure modes.
+There is FREE useful information you want to know.

-If we do not provide warranty service for your brand amplifier, we may accept the repair under non-warranty status.
-This happens quite a bit, since we do quality work.
+If I do not provide warranty service for your brand amplifier, I may accept the repair under non-warranty status.
+This happens quite a bit, since I do quality work.

-AMP REPAIR SHOP POLICIES: These are our rules for us, but they affect you and we want you to know why they are there.
+AMP REPAIR SHOP POLICIES: These are our rules for Cranky's, but they affect you and I want you to know why they are there.

-2) We will perform amp maintenance on any brand.
-We want to
+2) I will perform amp maintenance on any brand.
+I want to

 love everyone.

-4) We will modify any brand amp, regardless of the year of manufacture.
+4) I will modify any brand amp, regardless of the year of manufacture.

-5) We will repair Marshall amps only if they were made prior to
+5) I will repair Marshall tube amps if they were

-1973.
+made prior to 2000, there are exceptions.
 The reason for this is that its not profitable.
-If that

-changes, so will our policy.
-We will however sell you the parts
+If that changes, so will our policy.
+We will however sell you

-6) We may determine that your amp is not worth repairing.
+6) I may determine that your amp is not worth repairing.
 When

 this happens (very rarely) its usually because the service documentation